Generalized anxiety disorder: Depression

+Both disorders are found to precede each other or help the other develop.
+In 32% of anxiety cases, depression was seen to begin before or concurrently, while in 37% of depression cases, anxiety was seen to begin before or concurrently.
+Within 72% of anxiety cases, a history of depression was found.

 Comorbidity and treatment

-Therapy has been shown to have equal efficacy in patients with GAD and patients with GAD and comorbid disorders.
-Patients with comorbid disorders have more severe symptoms when starting therapy but demonstrated a greater improvement than patients with simple GAD.

-Pharmacological approaches i.e. the use of antidepressants must be adapted for different comorbidities.
-For example, serotonin reuptake inhibitors and short-acting benzodiazepines (BZDs) are used for depression and anxiety.
-However, for patients with anxiety and a substance use disorder, BZDs should be avoided due to their addictive properties.
-CBT has been found an effective treatment since it improves symptoms of GAD and substance use.
+Pharmacological approaches (i.e., the use of antidepressants) must be adapted for different comorbidities.
+For example, selective serotonin reuptake inhibitors (SSRIs) and benzodiazepines are used for depression and anxiety.
+However, for patients with anxiety and a substance use disorder, benzodiazepines should be used with caution due to their addictive properties.

-Compared to the general population, patients with internalizing disorders such as depression, generalized anxiety disorder (GAD) and post-traumatic stress disorder (PTSD) have higher mortality rates, but die of the same age-related diseases as the population, such as heart disease, cerebrovascular disease and cancer.
+Compared to the general population, patients with internalizing disorders such as depression, generalized anxiety disorder, and post-traumatic stress disorder (PTSD) have higher mortality rates, but die of the same age-related diseases as the population, such as heart disease, cerebrovascular disease and cancer.

-GAD often coexists with conditions associated with stress, such as muscle tension and irritable bowel syndrome.

-Patients with GAD can sometimes present with symptoms such as insomnia or headaches as well as pain and interpersonal problems.

-Further research suggests that about 20 to 40 percent of individuals with attention deficit hyperactivity disorder have comorbid anxiety disorders, with GAD being the most prevalent.
+A comorbidity between GAD and attention deficit hyperactivity disorder (ADHD) has been observed.
+Anxiety disorders and major depressive disorder occur in a minority of individuals with ADHD, but more often than in the general population.
+Further research suggests that about 20 to 40 percent of individuals with ADHD have comorbid anxiety disorders, with GAD being the most prevalent.

 Those with GAD have a lifetime comorbidity prevalence of 30% to 35% with alcohol use disorder and 25% to 30% for another substance use disorder.
 People with both GAD and a substance use disorder also have a higher lifetime prevalence for other comorbidities.
 A study found that GAD was the primary disorder in slightly more than half of the 18 participants that were comorbid with alcohol use disorder.